 Olivistar, LLC v.
 Samsung Electronics America, Inc. (E.D.
 Tex.
 2014) (Judge Gilstrap) Counsel for Samsung in patent dispute regarding computer networking technologies.

 Presqriber, LLC v.
 McKesson Corporation (E.D.
 Tex.
-2014) (Judge Mitchell) Counsel for McKesson in patent dispute regarding electronic prescribing technologies.
+2014) (Judge Mitchell) Lead counsel for McKesson in patent dispute regarding electronic prescribing technologies.

 U.S. Ethernet Innovations, LLC v.
 Acer, Inc., et al. (N.D.
 Cal.
 2011-14) Counsel for Intel Corp.; Team obtained Summary Judgment rulings of non-infringement and invalidity, affirmed on appeal, and costs awarded.

 Synchrome Technology, Inc. v.
 Samsung Electronics America, et al. (N.D.
 Ga.
-2009-2014)(Judge Jones) Counsel for Samsung in patent infringement action concerning disk drive technology.
+2009-2014)(Jones, J.): Counsel for Samsung in patent infringement action concerning disk drive technology.